antmicro/rdfm/documentation/source/rdfm_artifact.md

 This can be useful for reducing the size of updates and improving the efficiency of the deployment process.

 `rdfm-artifact` can also be used for generation of Zephyr MCUboot artifacts, which allows for updating embedded devices running Zephyr.
+Additionally, multiple Zephyr images can be combined into one grouped artifact to allow multiple boards to act as one logical device.

 ## Getting started